connervieira/HealthBox/docs/INSTALL.md

 ### Support Directory

-HealthBox stores support files in directory outside of the default web-server location.
+HealthBox stores support files in directory outside of the default web-server location for sake of security.
 By default, the `/var/www/protected/healthbox` directory is used for this purpose.
 This path can be manually changed by modifying the `config.json` file in the HealthBox directory, which will be created the first time HealthBox is loaded.

 Make sure the main HealthBox directory and the support directory are both writable to PHP.

+For example: `sudo mkdir -p /var/www/protected/healthbox; sudo chown www-data /var/www/protected/healthbox/; sudo chmod 777 /var/www/html/healthbox/

 ### Connecting